cmelab/cy5-dna-md/data/dna/README.txt

 cy5_duplex.pdb

+FOR COARSE GRAINING DNA-DYE, WE WILL START WITH THIS FILE.
+IT IS THE MOST STRAIGHTFORWARD.
 DNA double helix, with two CY5 dyes.
 Dyes are incorporated on opposite strands, using a 3-carbon double linker.
 Each dye is incorporated into the DNA backbone, taking the place of a nucleotide.
 This PDB has been energy-minimized, but not fully equilibrated.

 -----